 Federal spending has fallen 3.1 percent relative to economic output.
 It hit a postwar record of 26.5 percent in 2009.
 Earlier this year, the percentage was down to 23.5 percent — around the level when Bill Clinton took office.

 Even in real terms, spending has dropped: from $3.9 trillion in early 2011 to $3.8 trillion this year.

 The battle isn’t over.
-Without either deeper spending cuts or more tax increases, the Congressional Budget Office forecasts that borrowing will be necessary virtually every year between now and 2038 when the national debt would be larger than the United States’ annual economic output for the first time since World War II.
+Without either deeper spending cuts or more tax increases, the Congressional Budget Office forecasts that borrowing will be necessary almost every year between now and 2038, when the national debt would be larger than the United States’ annual economic output for the first time since World War II.
 (And that’s under the optimistic scenario.)

-Republicans seem to recognize that deeper, longer term spending reforms cannot be done from one chamber of Congress.
+Republicans seem to recognize that deeper, longer-term spending reforms cannot be done from one chamber of Congress.
 They have won the argument on the deficit.
 Now they have to win the argument on entitlements if they are to retake the Senate next year and the presidency in 2016.